Giessrigl/SW_Deployment/Lab4/README.md

 * I added some environment variables described in the images dokumentation ([MySQL](https://hub.docker.com/_/mysql) & [Wordpress](https://hub.docker.com/_/wordpress).

+* Reduced the volume storage capacity of 20 Gigabyte in the persistentVolumeClaims.yaml (wordpress 2gb, mysql 4 gb).

 * Used the .bat script in 6th step for deployment in AKS without the lines for the ingress-controller-yaml and the .password.txt and run it in Powershell after:
 1. az login
 2. az aks get-credentials --resource-group {RG_Name} --name {Cluter_Name}